Dedrknex8/DSA_NOTES/JAVA_DSA/Projects/Todo app with calendar sync/NodejsAdnanceConcept/socailMedia/SocailMediaMciroservices.md

 ## summary of the library used

-1. joi -> used validate schema
+1. Joi -> used validate schema
 2. agron2 -> used for hashing
-3. winston - > provide multiple loging library support
+3. Winston - > provide multiple loging library support
 4. helmet -> Help secure Express apps by setting HTTP response headers.

 ## What is the main purpose ?

-The two separate folder wiil communicate with each other using microservices
+The two separate folder will communicate with each other using microservices

+# Code goes here for Identity-service

+> Link to github code page for better resuability